Yannick H.,

 The more you block, the more creative the workarounds become:

-Blocking Dropbox?
+You block Dropbox?
 Employees use personal Google Drive accounts.

 The Gartner Forecast: You Will Lose

-The question is no longer: "How do we prevent Shadow IT?"
+The question is no longer: "How do we prevent shadow IT?"

-Why Classic Countermeasures Fail
+Why Traditional Countermeasures Fail

-The typical IT response to Shadow IT follows a predictable pattern:
+The typical IT response to shadow IT follows a predictable pattern:

-Measure 1: More Policies → Result: 67% know them and ignore them anyway.
+Measure 1: More policies → Result: 67% know them and ignore them anyway.

 The Uncomfortable Truth: You Are the Problem

-The symptom of what?
+A symptom of what?

-What Really Helps: From Gatekeeper to Enabler
+What Actually Helps: From Gatekeeper to Enabler

 The solution is not more control.
 The solution is transformation.

-1. Faster Response Times
+1. Faster response times

-This means:
+That means:

 Clear SLAs for tool requests